 As with all tax laws, TurboTax is up-to-date with the latest tax law changes.
 If you have more questions about the Affordable Care Act and how it impacts you and your taxes, you can visit TurboTax Health to get answers.

-Note: This blog post was updated from earlier post to reflect changes for TY 15.
+Note: This blog post was updated from earlier post on verifying health insurance to reflect changes for TY 15.